 Sales from the program totaled $129 million in 2019.
 Ultra Health, the #1 company in the state, earned over $9 million during the first six months of that year.
-In 2020, there are an estimated 82,000 patients in the MMJ program in New Mexico.
+In 2020, there were an estimated 82,000 patients in the MMJ program in New Mexico.

 Furthermore, up to 75% of residents are now in favor of full legalization.
 Recreational cannabis remains illegal at the time of writing, and an attempt to bring a bill into play failed in February 2020.